Estonia Flag Estonia

 Võrtsjärv Suitsukala (Meat and Vegetable Casserole) (Main Course)

-Lake Võrtsjärv is Estonia’s second largest lake, named for the plentiful reeds (võrrits) growing on its shores.
 This local, dairy-based casserole is simple comfort food that is hearty and filling.
 Leftovers such as ground meat or suitsukala (smoked fish) are re-purposed to create this tasty dish.
-Estonians are heavy on pickles.
-In this dish, pickled beets help to cut through a rich mouthfeel.
-Recipe Servings: Serves 4
+The pickled beets help to cut through a rich mouthfeel.

 Vegetarian